vguzov/videoio/README.md

 # videoio: save/load image sequence as H.264 video
-A small library for saving and loading RGB and uint16 (depth) frames as H.264 encoded video
+A small Python module for saving and loading RGB and uint16 (depth) frames as H.264 encoded video

 ## Quickstart
 ##### Save/load RGB frames: